-Will there be services and security on-site at the BHCs?
+Are there services and security on-site at the BHCs?

 Yes.
 For the first year of the BHC pilot, the site operator is required to provide 24-hour, on-site security.
-In addition, program services staff will be on-site to handle site management and resident services.
+In addition, program services staff are on-site to handle site management and resident services.
 After one year of operation, the City will reevaluate the need for 24-hour security.

 Is bridge housing really the answer to ending homelessness?

 No. Bridge housing brings residents one step closer to ending homelessness.
 Because of the enormous complexity of homelessness, many approaches are required to address the causes of homelessness, provide housing for the unsheltered, and prevent more people from falling into homelessness.
 Bridge housing is one of numerous housing solutions the City is pursuing to reduce homelessness.

 Does the development of affordable housing, including bridge housing, increase crime and/or lower property values in nearby neighborhoods?